The Harriet W. Sheridan Center for Teaching and Learning

 What Is Digital Accessibility?

 Digital accessibility means ensuring that anyone can access and interact with the course materials you share online.
 This includes providing alternative texts for images and captions for video; using proper formatting when adding content to pages in Canvas; and checking that digitized articles and book chapters are accessible to screen readers.
-For more information, see this Canvas course accessibility checklist, which covers the seven pillars of digital accessibility.
+For more information, see this course accessibility checklist, which covers the seven pillars of digital accessibility.

 Why Is Digital Accessibility Important in Teaching and Learning?